Game Design: How Did We Do It for Heroes?

 Did you know that Abraham, formerly Abram, cut some animals in half?

-In Genesis 15:9-10 (NIV), we can read that God asked Abram to offer a goat, ram, dove, and pigeon.
+In Genesis 15:9, we can read that God asked Abram to offer a goat, ram, dove, and pigeon.

-“Abram brought all these to Him, cut them in two, and arranged the halves opposite each other.”
-But he didn’t include the birds.
+“Abram brought all these to him, cut them in two, and arranged the halves opposite each other; the birds, however, he did not cut in half” (verse 10, NIV).

 Just like that, the Abraham effect eliminates 2 of 4 choices in a question.
 Thus, it becomes easier for you to come up with the correct answer.